Aegisuchus: Paleoenvironment

 During the Late Cretaceous, northern Africa was a humid region near the Tethys Ocean, a seaway between the southern continents of Gondwana and northern land masses of Laurasia.
 At this time, the Kem Kem Beds of Morocco were deposited in a freshwater delta system.
 Aegisuchus lived within this delta alongside fishes, turtles, snakes and varanid lizards, pterosaurs, and sauropod and theropod dinosaurs.
 Stomatosuchids are also known from the Kem Kem Beds, and probably shared a close ecological niche with Aegisuchus as river predators.

 With its flattened skull, Aegisuchus was probably an ambush predator.
 Possible prey include coelacanths, lungfish, and bichirs, all of which have been found in the Kem Kem beds.
-As an opportunistic predator, Aegisuchus may also have preyed on land vertebrates such as reptiles.
+As an opportunistic predator, Aegisuchus may also have preyed on terrestrial vertebrates such as Alanqa.
 Aegisuchus could have potentially fallen prey to much larger predators such as Spinosaurus.

 Biogeography

 The Late Cretaceous was an important time in crocodilian evolution because many land masses were breaking up.
 What is now Europe and Asia was drifting away from Africa to form the Tethys Ocean, while North America continued to separate from the rest of Laurasia as the Atlantic Ocean widened.
 With the presence of several early crocodilians like Borealosuchus, North America is often hypothesized as the continent of origin for Crocodylia.
 However, the presence of aegyptosuchids such as Aegisuchus in northern Africa suggests that early crocodilian evolution was focused instead around the Tethys Ocean.
 The aegyptosuchids represent a highly specialized and highly endemic branch of crocodyliforms at a time when crocodilian diversity and geographic range were expanding.